syncfusion/blazor-docs/src/gantt/gantt-chart/excel-export.md

 ## Customize the Excel Export

-Gantt Chart Excel export allows the users to customize the exported document based on requirement.
+The excel export provides an option to customize mapping of the gantt chart to excel document.

 ### Export Hidden Columns

-In Gantt Chart, the Excel export provides an option to export hidden columns by defining `IncludeHiddenColumn` as `true`.
+The excel export provides an option to export hidden columns of gantt chart by defining **IncludeHiddenColumn** as **true**.

 ```csharp
 @using Syncfusion.Blazor.Gantt